ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/case_attributes/create.rst

 Create Case Attributes
 ----------------------

-The most basic format for adding a Case Attribute to a Case is:
+The basic format for creating a Case Attribute and adding it to a Case is:

 .. code::